Therapy?: The turn of the millennium (1999–2003)

 The band's sentiment towards newer alternative metal bands was expressed in the song Ten Year Plan from the band's uncompromising 1999 Ark21 album Suicide Pact – You First, which was packed full of vitriol, discontent and barely-repressed musical aggression.
 This album revealed a fuller-sound, yet was noticeably lacking in songs suitable of mainstream-radio airplay.

 The following year saw the release of the So Much for the Ten Year Plan: A Retrospective 1990–2000 album which (in title at least) was a self-deprecating poke at the bands' difficulties with corporate rock in recent years.
 It also allowed the band to fulfill some outstanding obligations to Universal Music.

 Therapy? recorded follow-up record Shameless in early 2001 in Seattle.
 The album, produced by the legendary Jack Endino, was released by Ark21 in September.
 Graham Hopkins, who was unhappy with his musical limitation within the band, quit in December 2001.
 Following Hopkins' departure, the band yet again found themselves without a drummer and a record deal.

 The band toured Europe in 2002 with ex-3 Colours Red drummer Keith Baxter.
 Hopkins was permanently replaced in Therapy? by ex-The Beyond/Cable/Gorilla drummer Neil Cooper, while the band signed a new record deal with Spitfire Records.

 This line-up lasted one album, the commercially inclined High Anxiety.
-The bands' first home video release, a DVD entitled Scopophobia was released shortly afterwards, consisting of a full concert recorded live at Belfast's Mandella Hall in June 2003, promo videos and other extras.
+The bands' first home video release, a DVD titled Scopophobia was released shortly afterwards, consisting of a full concert recorded live at Belfast's Mandella Hall in June 2003, promo videos and other extras.
 The band completed a UK tour at the end of 2003 as a three piece, due to McCarrick leaving the tour midway through owing to a perforated eardrum.